cnmiller127/Project-2/README.md

 USER STORY

-AS A USER I want to be able to barter and trade rocks with other collectors SO THAT I can diversify my own rock collection
+AS A USER I want to be able to barter and trade rocks with other collectors

+SO THAT I can diversify my own rock collection

 GIVEN I want to trade a rock for a new one

 WHEN I have a rock to trade

 THEN I can add a new rock to my inventory

-WHEN I am ready to make a trade,
+WHEN I am ready to make a trade

-THEN I can add one of my rocks to a marketplace for other rock collectors to see WHEN I go to the Trading Center,
+THEN I can add one of my rocks to a marketplace for other rock collectors to see

+WHEN I go to the Trading Center

-THEN I can click on one of my rocks and the rock I want to trade for WHEN the trade is complete,
+THEN I can click on one of my rocks and the rock I want to trade for WHEN the trade is complete

 THEN the new rock is added to my inventory and the old rock is removed

 DEPLOYED APPLICATION

 https://rock-trader-2020.herokuapp.com/

 ![Log In page](images/login.png)